openlibhums/memory-alpha/content/pages/support/accounts-and-roles/janeway-roles-and-permissions.md

 Janeway allows more granular permissions for journal managers and editors, using the **Permissions** setting group.
 This can be used on the configuration of licences and sections as following:

-- Licenses
+- Licences
-  Permissions control whether users can access the licenses control pages based on their roles, defaulting to Editor and Journal Manager.
+  Permissions control whether users can access the licences control pages based on their roles, defaulting to Editor and Journal Manager.

 - Sections
   Permissions control whether a user can access the sections control pages based on their roles, defaulting to Editor and Journal Manager.